 Customers do not exist in a vacuum of their physical stay; their session on the hotel website or their research in your mobile app, so the experiences on those different channels cannot exist in a vacuum either.
 Being able to create a consistent, seamless, personalized experience comes down to two simple words--Big.
 Data.
 As our Co-Founder and CEO Scott Weller told HotelBusiness, “There’s a rising focus on improving personalization efforts strategically and making them varied, value-driven scenarios—all that comes from data.”
 Data (namely liberated data) enables hotel chains to drive value for every guest who stays at their hotel whether that be offering particular rooms based on a guest’s previous stay, showing certain offers on the mobile app, or providing special experiences on-property.

 As Weller explained, “The ability to check in without engaging with a human, gain access to a room without a key card, pay for things through the app all lead to frictionless experiences.”
-Making these things a reality for your brand requires a digital transformation for many organizations and the decisions they making around how they manage customer data.
+Making these things a reality for your brand requires a digital transformation for many organizations that depends on the decisions they are making around how they manage customer data.
 “You need to have a great data hygiene and data management acumen to achieve things like customer service and chatbots engaging with customers.
 It occurs through data integration” (HotelBusiness).

-Think beyond transaction behaviors to build loyalty
+Think beyond transactional behaviors to build loyalty

 Most of the major hotel brands have a loyalty program.
 You’ve got Hilton Honors, SPG, Marriott Rewards, and more.
 While there are some differences among these programs in terms of how rewards can be redeemed (which is in and of itself a strong strategy for brands to employ); all of these programs are solely based on status, points, and transactional behaviors.